fauxparse/isolation/README.md

 - [x] Checked Animates order: not yet picked up by NZ Post
 - [ ] Still didn't finish the jigsaw.
 It taunts me.

+### Grateful for

+- 🏪 Supermarket staff
+- 💻 Internet connectivity
+- 🍳 Easy recipes
+- 🐈 Cat snugs
+- 🥵 A workout that only lasts 8 minutes

 ## To do sometime

 - [ ] Email counsellor about remote therapy sessions